I'm half German, half Italian. My grandparents lived through the Third Reich and I still recall many of their stories from that era.

 Finding a Cause

-Unhappy about her life the hitherto politically uninterested Magda at a dinner party met Prince August Wilhelm von Hohenzollern who against her boredom suggested she should join the Nazi party and support a good cause.
+Unhappy about her life, the hitherto politically uninterested Magda met Prince August Wilhelm von Hohenzollern at a dinner party, who suggested she should join the Nazi party and support a good cause to overcome her boredom.
 The following day Magda headed to the Sportpalast in Berlin where the National Socialist German Worker's Party, still a fringe party in 1930, held a rally.
-One of the speakers at the event, a certain Joseph Goebbels, then Gauleiter of Berlin, completely hooked her: Magda reportedly was so fascinated by his voice that she did not even pay attention to the meaning of this words.
+One of the speakers at the event, a certain Joseph Goebbels, then Gauleiter of Berlin, completely hooked her: Magda reportedly was so fascinated by his voice that she did not even pay attention to the meaning of his words.

 Second Marriage with Joseph Goebbels

 The little limping man did not exactly match the standard of the Nazi Übermensch, yet Joseph Goebbels was a rising star in the Nazi movement because of his intellectual and speaking capabilities.

 Magda soon offered her services to the party and, being multilingual, ended up in the secretary department where she would meet Goebbels.
 Before long, the two got romantically involved and eventually tied the knot on 19 December 1931, both dressed in black, with Hitler as best man.